Ecommerce SEO: The Basics

 Then on the left menu click on “Keyword Difficulty“.
 As you can then see the keyword we entered has a keyword difficulty of 86%

-To get the top 10 pages who currently rank for the keyword just click on the percentage.
+To get the top 10 pages that currently rank for the keyword just click on the percentage.

 Then you can figure out whether your store has enough authority to compete with the sites currently ranking for these keywords.